 Does the ECE Return information sent to the Ministry influence funding for my service?

 No. The information in your ECE Return provides the Ministry with a snapshot of service activity for a single week of operation.
-However, submitting the ECE Return is a funding requirement as per the ELI Principles of Use, and funding may be withheld in part or in full, if a service does not submit a completed and accurate ECE Return by the due date.
+However, submitting the ECE Return is a mandatory requirement of the ELI Principles of Use, and funding may be withheld in part or in full, if a service does not submit a completed and accurate ECE Return by the due date.

 Why might the Ministry contact me about my ECE Return?

-A teacher certificated by the Education Council holds a practising certificate marked:
+A teacher certificated by the Teaching Council holds a practising certificate marked: